Warren County Court Records

 Ink-rolled fingerprints$10.00 per person

 Credit and debit card payments carry a 2.5% transaction fee.
 No personal checks are accepted.
-Applicants must bring a photo ID and know their exact mailing address for results.
+Bring a photo ID and know your exact mailing address for results.
 A parent or guardian must accompany anyone under 18.
-Reason codes for the background check type are required — refer to the BCI reason code list or the FBI reason code list published by the Attorney General’s office.
+You'll also need a reason code for the type of background check — consult the BCI reason code list or the FBI reason code list published by the Attorney General's office.
 Results are mailed directly from BCI/FBI and may take two weeks or longer.

 Local background checks

-The Sheriff’s Office also provides local background checks at no charge.
-These checks cover Warren County arrest records only and do not include state or federal databases.
+The Sheriff's Office also provides local background checks at no charge.
+These cover Warren County arrest records only and do not tap into state or federal databases.
 Requests may be submitted in person, by phone, by mail, by email, or by fax.
-Written requests may speed processing.
-The Sheriff’s Office asks that requesters describe the record in detail, including any report number, subject names, dates, and offense information.
+Written requests tend to speed up processing.
+Include as much detail as possible — any report number, subject names, dates, and offense information.

 Warren County Civil Court Records

-Civil matters in Warren County are split between the County Court and the Court of Common Pleas based on the amount in controversy.
-The County Court handles civil claims with a monetary value up to $15,000, including small claims up to $6,000.
-Civil actions exceeding $15,000, along with foreclosures, injunctions, and other equity matters, are filed in the General Division of the Common Pleas Court.
+Civil matters in Warren County are split between the County Court and the Court of Common Pleas based on the amount in dispute.
+The County Court handles civil claims up to $15,000, including small claims up to $6,000.
+Cases exceeding $15,000 — along with foreclosures, injunctions, and other equity matters — go to the General Division of the Common Pleas Court.

 Warren County Court civil filing fees (effective August 7, 2025)